-The mighty Mopar collective has created what’s claimed to be “the quickest, fastest and most powerful sedan in the world” in the 2015 Dodge Charger SRT Hellcat, sure to rattle a few German cages.
+The mighty Mopar collective has created some of the quickest muscle cars in the world with the Dodge Charger SRT Hellcat and the Challenger SRT Demon, both sure to rattle a few German cages.

-And Aussie cages too, as the 527kW and 880Nm Yankie behemoth isn’t being built with the steering wheel on the correct side.
+And Aussie cages too, as these Yankie behemoths aren’t being built with the steering wheel on the correct side.

 The solution?
-A large tub of lube, the mutha of all shoehorns and a heart transplant – plus all other key oily Hellcat addenda – into the right-hook 300 SRT by Chrysler.
+A large tub of lube, the mutha of all shoehorns and a heart transplant – plus all other key oily Hellcat addenda – into the right-hook Chrysler 300 SRT.
 As no-braininess gets, it’s Einstein approved.

 SRT’s first-ever foray into blown V8s is backed by a choice of the ‘TorqueFlite’ eight-speed auto or six-speed manual – all of which neatly fits the Chrysler architecture.
 Meanwhile, Hellcat-spec six-piston, two-piece-rotor Brembos haul down two tonnes of Detroit’s finest from a Dodge-matching 328km/h V-max.